Why do you get stains on teeth (how do they get there) and what are your treatment options?

 24 August · 5 minutes

-Whether you're an avid coffee lover, a fan of red wine, or simply curious about maintaining a radiant smile, join us as we explore the factors contributing to teeth discoloration and unveil the secrets to restoring your pearly whites.
+Whether you're an avid coffee lover, a fan of red wine, or simply curious about maintaining a radiant smile, join us as we explore the factors contributing to teeth discolouration.
+We'll also reveal the secrets to restoring your pearly whites.

 What is tooth staining?

-Discolored teeth, also known as stains on teeth, is the alteration in the color of your teeth, leading to a yellowed or less radiant appearance.
-Moreover, teeth might display white or dark spots due to tooth staining.
-This phenomenon can be attributed to factors such as tobacco consumption, dental injuries, inadequate oral care, as well as the consumption of specific foods, beverages, and medications, thereby causing stains on teeth.
+This phenomenon can be attributed to factors such as tobacco consumption, dental injuries, inadequate oral care, as well as the consumption of specific foods, beverages, and medications, thereby causing stains on your teeth.

 A person’s smile with stains on the left and unstained teeth on the right.